thetanil/rktpi/docs/content/post/rktpi.md

 ## Features

 - A guard computer for your phone
-- A translator of documents
+- A transformer of documents
 - An internet filtered of garbage
 - A path out of the cloud
 - Keep your own email, back it up EZ